7 Best Nerf Rival Guns (Buying Guide)

 The front pump handle makes priming smooth and firing consistent.
 Although it is single-fire only, the action feels so natural that it almost invites slam firing.

-At first glance, the grip may look a little awkward in shape, but it is surprisingly comfortable and works especially well for larger hands.
+At first glance, the grip may appear slightly awkward, but it is surprisingly comfortable and works especially well for larger hands.
 Sturdy, simple, and effective, the Takedown earns its place as one of the more practical Rival blasters.

 The Kronos, released in 2018, is a compact, pistol-style spring-action blaster with an internal magazine that holds 5 rounds.